dnlcrl/Land-of-Lisp/README.md

 ## 5. Building a Text Game Engine

-The Wizard's Adventure Game
+### The Wizard's Adventure Game

-In this game, you are a wizard’s apprentice.
-You’ll explore the wizard’s house.
+In this game, you I'll be a wizard’s apprentice.
+I’ll explore the wizard’s house.
 When I complete the game (in Chapter 17), I’ll be able to solve puzzles and win a magical donut :grin:

 The world inside our adventure game is very simple, containing only three locations.
 Let’s first create a top-level variable, *nodes*, to contain descriptions of the locations that exist in our game: